Unity-Technologies/com.unity.multiplayer.docs/docs/api/Unity.Netcode.NetworkConfig.md

 <div class="markdown level1 summary">

 Whether or not to enable Snapshot System for variable updates.
-Currently unsupported.
+Not supported in this version.

 </div>